aantonelli94/PopFisher/README.md

 by Jonathan Gair, Andrea Antonelli, and Riccardo Barbieri.

+The codes in this repo support the results of [this paper](https://arxiv.org/abs/2205.07893).

 > We develop a Fisher matrix for population hyperparameters that accounts for source parameter uncertainties and selection effects, and apply it to test cases of increasing complexity.
 This repository contains an investigation for a toy (Gaussian) model with normally-distributed data and noise, and a more realistic (GW-like) case in which the spectral index of a mass spectrum of black-hole observations is estimated by both Fisher and numerical methods.